Header image

 Downtown Los Angeles Panorama (1923)

-This Panormaa was shot with a #6 Cirkut Camera.
-Taken from the balcony of a building on Hill street across from the former La Plaza Abaja (Lower Plaza), later named Central Park, and renmed Pershing Square in 1918 in honor of John Joseph "Black Jack" Pershing the building is long gone and replaced by the modern International Jewelry Building.
+This Panorma was shot with a #6 Cirkut Camera.
+Taken from the balcony of a building on Hill street across from the former La Plaza Abaja (Lower Plaza), later named Central Park, and renamed Pershing Square in 1918 in honor of John Joseph "Black Jack" Pershing the building is long gone and replaced by the modern International Jewelry Building.

-Since the Builtmore opened in 1923, and construction can clearly been seen going on the the windows of the hotel, it is reasonable to assume that this photo dates to 1923.
+Since the Biltmore opened in 1923, and construction can clearly been seen going on the the windows of the hotel, it is reasonable to assume that this photo dates to 1923.

 large product photo